lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technology is generally carrying a single device identifier corresponding to the DEV.
 The SCHC C/D may also not be aware of these values.

-If the DEV address has a static value that is not derivated from an IEEE EUI-64, then TV contains the actual Dev address value, the MO operator is set to "equal" and the CDA is set to "not-sent".
+If the DEV address has a static value that is not derived from an IEEE EUI-64, then TV contains the actual Dev address value, the MO operator is set to "equal" and the CDA is set to "not-sent".